 2020 U.S. Franchise Disclosure Document

-The whistleblower allegations also include accusations of omissions by CSC.
-For example, the Franchise Rule also requires franchisors to publish prospective growth data for the year in “Table No. 5” to give “prospective franchisees insight into anticipated growth within the system…”.
-Without it, franchisors can promote investments using false statements without providing prospective franchisees with the data they need to discover they’re being misled.
+The whistleblower allegations also reported omissions that are required by law.
+For example, “Table No. 5” is required by law, but was omitted from CSC’s 2018 (PDF pg.
+106) and 2019 (PDF pg.
+110) FDD’s.
+This table requires franchisors to publish growth data that gives “prospective franchisees insight into anticipated growth within the system…”.
+Without it, franchisors can promote investments using false growth statements without providing prospective franchisees the data necessary to discover the truth.

 In 2018 and or 2019, CSC promoted its franchises using statements that falsely gave the impression the company was “one of the hottest tickets around”, a “can’t-miss” investment opportunity in “high in demand” that was “experiencing unprecedented demand”.

 The table was added to the 2020 federal disclosures (PDF pg.
 103) two months after we reported its omission to MTY.
 Thus, after years of using false statements that implied investors are “clamoring to get in on the action”, well before COVID, the table projected just nine new franchises for 2020.
 This contradicts MTY, Lefebvre and or O’Connor’s claims that the allegations were reported by an “active employee”, were “baseless”, “evaluated” and “dealt with in the past”.
 It also supports our claim that these were false statements to investors that are now being covered up.